ndevlin/RobbingTheBirdsNest/README.md

 **In-game**
 The Bird will be able to see an overhead view of the Level, and where the Worm is in that level, along with where the surveillance robots are, etc.
 The Worm will have a 3D first-person view of the room they are in.
 If we have a timer, the amount of time they have remaining will be visible to them.
-If we use the Taser idea, the number of shots remaining in their Taser will be shown as well

 **Start Menu**
 The Start Menu will be a simple, standard, straight-forward Start Menu; there are no options the user needs to change or worry about

 **Game Solution/Action**
 The solution of the game is successfully navigating to the center Vault, picking up the Target, and navigating back out without being detected.